how-to-get-an-affidavit/ how-to-get-an-affidavit/

 What are the common uses of an affidavit?

-Affidavits are commonly used in court when a witness cannot appear, in property transactions to prove ownership, and in financial transactions to verify income or assets.
+The affidavit is the most common evidence required in court when the witness is not available, in property transactions to show the title of ownership and in financial transactions to confirm the income or assets.

 Who can witness an affidavit?